vespa-engine/blog/_drafts/lucene-linguistics.md

 Vespa is well suited to leverage both traditional and modern techniques.

 At Vinted we were working on the search application migration from Elasticsearch to Vespa.
-The application over the years has grown to support multiple languages and for each language we have crafted custom Elasticsearch [analyzers](https://www.elastic.co/guide/en/elasticsearch/reference/8.9/specify-analyzer.html) with dictionaries for synonyms, stopwords, etc.
+The application over the years has grown to support multiple languages and for each  we have crafted custom Elasticsearch [analyzers](https://www.elastic.co/guide/en/elasticsearch/reference/8.9/specify-analyzer.html) with dictionaries for synonyms, stopwords, etc.
 Vespa has a different approach towards lexical search than Elasticsearch, and we were researching ways to transfer all that accumulated knowledge without doing the “Big Bang” migration.

-And here comes a chat with Jo Kristian Bergum on the sunny roof terrace at the Berlin Buzzwords 2023 conference.
+And here comes a part with a chat with the legend himself, [Jo Kristian Bergum](https://twitter.com/jobergum), on the sunny roof terrace at the Berlin Buzzwords 2023 conference.
-Among other things I’ve asked if it is technically possible to implement a Vespa Linguistics component on top of the Apache Lucene library.
+Among other things, I’ve asked if it is technically possible to implement a Vespa Linguistics component on top of the Apache Lucene library.
-With Jo’s encouragement, I’ve got to work and in the same evening there was a working proof of concept.
+With Jo’s encouragement, I’ve got to work and the same evening there was a working proof of concept.
 This was huge!
 It gave a promise that it is possible to convert almost any Elasticsearch analyzer into the Vespa Linguistics configuration and in this way solve one of the toughest problems for the migration project.